You are here:

-I will investigate the reporting behaviour and in particular the motivations in decision making of Berlin-based primary-care paediatricians and paediatric psychiatrists in the event of physical or psychological child abuse or neglect.
+I have investigated the reporting behaviour and in particular the motivations in decision making of Berlin-based primary-care paediatricians and paediatric psychiatrists in the event of physical or psychological child abuse or neglect.

 I will discuss the results of the study with regard to the current legal situation in Germany under an ethical perspective.
 Particularly, I will refer to more recent ethical approaches, which explicitly consider children's rights.

 Wißmann, H., Peters, M, & Müller, S. (2019).
 Physical or psychological child abuse and neglect: Experiences, reporting behavior and positions toward mandatory reporting of pediatricians in Berlin, Germany.
 Child Abuse Neglect, 98:1-12.